dongzhuoyao/note/_posts/2020-03-31-unsupervised-learning.markdown

 Preliminary: InfoNCE paper.

 A contrastive loss function, called InfoNCE, is considered in this paper.
 Contrastive loss functions can also be based on other forms , such as margin-based losses and variants of NCE losses.
+Difference between infoNCE: 1) W in C_{t}W x is inogred here by directly dot product.

+[labels = zeros(N)](https://github.com/facebookresearch/moco/issues/24): nn.CrossEntropyLoss((N),Nx(K+1)), positive sample is always first, therefore labels is all zero.

 Relationship with previous works: Compared to another similar idea of memory bank (Wu et al, 2018) which stores representations of all the data points in the database and samples a random set of keys as negative examples, a queue-based dictionary in MoCo enables us to reuse representations of immediate preceding mini-batches of data.